TBye101/MagicalLife/README.md

 * Songs/Soundtrack
 * Quests/Written story/Lore

-* Graphical Programmer
+* Programmers
 * Testers

-If you can provide one of the above things or have skills involving programming graphics or testing, let me know!
+If you can provide one of the above things, let me know!

 You can email me at SneakyTactician@outlook.com or create an issue in this repository.